-Explanation-It is not essential to this offence that the offender should know that the act is likely to cause death.
+Explanation - It is not essential to this offence that the offender should know that the act is likely to cause death.

-Act done with intent to prevent child being born alive or to cause it to die after birth 315.
-Whoever before the birth of any child does any act with the intention of thereby preventing that child from being born alive or causing it to die after its birth, and does by such act prevent that child from being born alive, or causes it to die after its birth, shall, if such act be not caused in good faith for the purpose of saving the life of the mother, be punished with imprisonment of either description for a term which may extend to 10 years, or with fine, or with both.
+Act done with intent to prevent child being born alive or to cause it to die after birth shall, if such act is not done in good faith for the purpose of saving the life of the mother, be punished with imprisonment for a term not exceeding 10 years, fine or both.